Breathing and respiration are two terms that people often mix up. However, they are two completely different things.

 9. Describe the changes that take place in your chest when you:

-- b) breathe out (expiration): The diaphragm and rib cage muscles relax.
-The diaphragm moves up and becomes dome-shaped, and the ribs move down.
-This decreases the volume of the chest, pushing the air out of the lungs.
+The muscles relax.
+The diaphragm moves back up into a dome shape, and the ribs move down.
+The chest space gets smaller, so air is pushed out of the lungs.

 10. Describe what happens in the lungs to the oxygen in the air and the carbon dioxide in the blood.